 Aside from learning and using the evidence-based modalities listed above, my personal worldview has been influenced by the teachings of (for instance) Dr. Joe Dispenza, Dr. John Demartini, A Course in Miracles, the Seth Material, Eckhart Tolle, Dr. Viktor Frankl, Byron Katie, Dr. Deepak Chopra and many, many others.
 I don't use these teachings in-session per se, but they have definitely influenced my personal "lens", so they can be used in our sessions if that is something you think could be useful.
 I will always work with what YOU feel and think is most useful, which is the foundation of the Pluralistic Approach to counselling: client and counsellor work together on the most helpful approach.

 With a background in Business and Commercial Law, I also work with organisations, providing Counselling Training, Critical Incident Debriefing, Employee Assistance Programs Counselling, Employability Skills Training and Vocational Counselling.

 If you are employed, there is a good chance your employer has an Employee Assistance Program (EAP) in place.
 This program allows you to have a number of counselling sessions each year at NO COST to you.

 I work with a number of leading Australian EAP providers, among which Converge International, Acacia Connection, Eudoxia, Workplace Wellness Australia, Drake Workwise, New View Psychology, D'Accord OAS, LifeWorks by Morneau Shepell, AccessEAP and LifeSkills Australia.
 Even when your employer is linked in with another EAP Provider, you might be able to engage my counselling services under their EAP program.
-Definitely check with your employer if there is an EAP counselling program in place; this way, we could work together even more affordably!
+Definitely check with your employer if an EAP counselling program is available; this way, we could work together even more affordably!